Unravelling the Mystery: What Is Mass Hysteria and its Impact

 Updated mortality rate by age group

-Notice how mild it is for those under 50, but let’s assume it’s 1.3%; no data is provided on whether these individuals had any existing conditions.
+Notice how mild it is for those under 50, but let’s assume it’s 1.3%.
+No data is provided on whether these individuals had any existing conditions.
 So far, they are using stats to manipulate the data to suit whatever outcome they want to project onto the masses.
-A more robust approach (which would be relatively easy) would entail listing any other conditions the patient might have had before becoming infected.
+A more robust approach (which would be relatively straightforward) would entail listing any other conditions the patient may have had before becoming infected.

-Furthermore, the overall death rate is relatively low when you look at the data from countries with sound health systems.
-Look at Japan, Germany, Denmark, South Korea, Switzerland, Singapore, Taiwan, etc. The total death rate is well below 1.5 and, in many cases, below one per cent, and that’s accounting for all age groups.
+Furthermore, the overall death rate is relatively low when considering data from countries with robust health systems.
+Look at Japan, Germany, Denmark, South Korea, Switzerland, Singapore, and Taiwan, among others.
+The total death rate is well below 1.5 and, in many cases, below one per cent, and that’s accounting for all age groups.
 For example, Singapore has zero deaths, Taiwan only has one, and so on.

 An Alternate Reality or a Distorted Reflection of Our World

-The media is pushing theories without all the data, and if you read almost all the stories, you will see experts using words such as may, could, and might, but the masses treat these opinions as facts.
-Try to google the term, “Is the Coronavirus from the same family as the flu virus: ”
+The media is presenting theories without all the data, and if you read almost all the stories, you will see experts using words such as ‘may,’ ‘could,’ and ‘might,’ but the masses treat these opinions as facts.
+Try to Google the term “Is the Coronavirus from the same family as the flu virus?”

 Narratives are created on the Fly.

 According to the CDC, human coronaviruses are relatively common worldwide.
-There are seven different types, with many of them causing common colds, as explained by infectious disease expert Amesh A. Adalja, M.D., senior scholar at the Johns Hopkins Center for Health Security.
-However, two more recent types, namely MERS-CoV and SARS-CoV, can potentially cause severe illnesses. . http://bit.ly/2UeuVL5
+There are seven different types, with many of them causing common colds, as explained by infectious disease expert Amesh A. Adalja, M.D., senior scholar at the Johns Hopkins Centre for Health Security.
+However, two more recent types, namely MERS-Cov and SARS-Cov, can potentially cause severe illnesses. http://bit.ly/2UeuVL5

-So why can’t the most popular search engine provide an article in the top 10 results that will answer the question directly?
-The answer is that high-ranking media sites push many opinion-based articles, replacing articles from lower-ranking sites that would have responded to the question.
+So, why can’t the most popular search engine provide an article in the top 10 results that directly answers the question?
+The answer is that high-ranking media sites often publish many opinion-based articles, replacing articles from lower-ranking sites that would have addressed the question.
 Most individuals will not sift through data pages looking for the answer; they stop at the first page and usually look at the top results.

 The Danger of Mass Hysteria in Investing